 Directed by Anton Giulio Majano

-When I got a look at an early Sinister Cinema VHS, my curiosity still wasn’t satisfied.
-Although longer, the story was still difficult to follow.
+A longer Sinister Cinema VHS did not satisfy my curiosity, as the story was still difficult to follow.
 Atom Age Vampire joined a number of other Euro-horrors that we couldn’t see in uncut and presumably racier original versions: Mill of the Stone Women (Il mulino delle donne di pietra), The Head (Die Nackte und der Satan), Blood and Roses (… et mourir de plaisir), The Vampire and the Ballerina (L’amante del vampiro), Playgirls and the Vampire (L’ultima preda del vampiro).

 The main titles are an extended set of title cards, and much of the information on them is repeated in a series of credits at the end.
 The story conflicts are established in the first reel, whereupon all character development ceases.
 Freighter first mate Pierre (Sergio Fantoni) comes to a strip club to tell his sweetheart Jeanette Moreneau (Susanne Loret), a blonde with a perfect complexion, that their engagement is off unless she stops dancing for men.
 Not getting the answer he wanted, Pierre leaves for good.
 Susan is so upset that she quits her job (?) and then crashes her car.
 In hospital, Jeanette feels that her life is over because she’s been left with a permanent grotesque scar on one side of her neck and face.
 She takes to parting her blonde hair Veronica Lake- style.
 Mysterious visitor Monique Riviere (Franca Parisi) tells Jeanette of an experimental clinic where her scar can be removed.
 As requested, upon her release Jeanette goes there secretly.
 Monique works for, and is in love with, Professor Alberto Levin (Albert Lupo), who has made a breakthrough with regeneration drugs Derma 25 and Derma 28.
 He was ‘inspired’ in this line of work after visiting Hiroshima and seeing the damage to survivors — he keeps photos of burn victims in an album in his office, along with souvenir glass bottles melted by the A-bomb blast, given him by the Japanese Institute for Radiological Research.